 The deckline is 300 mm long and its upper edge is in line with the uppermost continuous watertight deck.

 - Vertically below the deckline is a round circle whose outside diameter is 300 mm.
 This is called the loadline disc.

 - The Plimsol line is the horizontal line which cuts through the loadline disc.
-On this line the initials of the assigning authority is marked, in this case the letters BV represent the Classification Society called Bureau Veritas.
+On this line the initials of the assigning authority are marked, in this case, the letters BV represent the Classification Society called Bureau Veritas.

 - When the vessel is in a tropical zone and in fresh water of density 1,000 the ship may load up to the upper edge of mark ‘TF’ (Tropical Fresh)

 - When in freshwater of density 1,000 and in tropical summer zone a ship may load up to the upper edge of the line marked “F” (Fresh)

 - When in saltwater of density 1025 and in tropical zone the maximum the vessel can load is to the upper edge of the line marked “T” (Tropical)

 - When the ship is in summer zone and in the sea water of density 1025 she must not load more than the upper edge of the line marked ‘S’.
 This is the SUMMER LOAD LINE of the vessel and it passes through the center of the loadline Disc.
 The displacement when the ship is loaded to the line is known as the “SUMMER DISPLACEMENT”